 The fact that all of these women were willing to open up to me, a complete stranger, speaks volumes about the culture of silence and acceptance that women are forced to reckon with, and how eager many are to tell their story to someone without fear of retribution when they know the person they’re telling gets it.

 The costs of coming forward are high.
 I know first-hand what can await.
-We are stigmatised as troublemakers, liars, bitches, and can have our careers taken away in an instant simply by standing up for ourselves.
+We are stigmatized as trouble-makers, liars, bitches, and can have our careers taken away in an instant simply by standing up for ourselves.
 That explains why even today, most sexual harassment incidents are never made public.
-According to the US Equal Employment Opportunity Commission (EEOC), 71% of women who experience sexual harassment at their jobs don’t report it out of fear of the personal and professional repercussions.
+According to the US Equal Employment Opportunity Commission (EEOC), 71 percent of women who experience sexual harassment at their jobs don’t report it out of fear of the personal and professional repercussions.

 So how do we change our so avant-garde 2017 harassment culture?
 We must start earlier and encourage young people to use their voice.
 We must educate teenagers — boys and girls — about sexual harassment.
 We must really celebrate men who speak out as well.